 Here are a few among many memories through the years that still haunt.
 If I am a bit too forceful in my commentary here and in comment streams elsewhere such as Nonprofit Quarterly, it's because the work we do is personal and the stakes are often very high.

-I was in Times Square in 1981, where Covenant House cared for homeless youth during the days when pimps and drug dealers ruled those streets.
-Then it was a few years later in the Khyber Pass, that oldest of mountain passes connecting Afghanistan, Pakistan and India that through the ages saw so much bloodshed, eventually by the Russians, which is when AmeriCares delivered doctors and humanitarian supplies to the Afghan refugees.
+I was in Times Square in 1981, where Covenant House initially cared for homeless youth during the days when pimps and drug dealers ruled those streets.
+Then it was a few years later in the Khyber Pass, that oldest of mountain passes connecting Afghanistan, Pakistan and India that through the ages saw so much bloodshed, eventually by the Russians, which is when AmeriCares delivered doctors and humanitarian supplies to Afghan refugees.
 Then it was off to Sudan to bring relief to the displaced victims of the 1985 Ethiopian famine -- and then on to many more wars, famines and natural and man-made disasters.

 Stories speed understanding and these stories for me are as fiercely remembered as a tattooist's needle and as hued as the inks that stain the body.
 It's the chance encounter and silent exchange that brings forth the full tide and fever of memory.

 I was new and earnest as I watched Times Square waking up for another Saturday.
 I was looking for a kid in trouble.
 There to encourage homeless youngsters to leave the streets, the 16-year-old Pascale I was looking for instead chose to help me.
 He left Covenant House after only one night of shelter.
-When I found him, he generously stepped over an invisible threshold where his troubles, though they had not gone away, stopped and waited.
+When I found him, he generously stepped over an invisible threshold where his troubles, though they were many and had not gone away, stopped and waited.
 "I am not going back.
 This block is my home.
 But look, man, you need to watch yourself and everyone else.
 You're in another world here.
 Don't stare.
 Be cool," Pascale said.
 "Look up and ahead, never down.
 Keep your hands out of your pockets."
 People with quick eyes and dark clothes passed us.
 We stood there, apart and together.
 "Three star, three star," a man said hawking cocaine.
 "Methadone 60, 80," said another, advertising synthetic heroin.
 A man in a doorway as dark as a crypt with his hair in dreadlocks silently held out two hypodermic needles in a wrapper.
 Hell flew at me in that minute, a kind of knowledge beyond any way of knowing.
 Grief affirms those we lost.
 The many people I could not help through those years stand like trees in my memory, scared and burnt.

 Startled, I stopped and stared.
 The Afghan girl in the field hospital whose right leg was an infected stump stared back at me (the Russians disguised bombs as toys).
 Hers was not a look of pleading or of even being in pain, but rather of her just saying to me, "There is nothing either one of us can do."
 I was enclosed in my own voice calling out in that silent moment.
 She covered me with her light.